rsehgal/onlineExam/ForExam/README.txt

 How to create tables from dump file

-1) Create database with name "dbRaman"
+1) Create database with name "dbraman"

 2) Create a mysql user raman with password ramansehgal create user 'raman'@'31.10.1.80' identified by 'ramansehgal'